torum/Playlist-editor/README.md

 ## Playlist editor/converter (Windows/Linux)
-Playlist editor allow you to open iTunes txt/M3U/XSPF or create M3U/XSPF, edit and save them as M3U/XSPF playlists.
+Playlist editor allows you to open iTunes txt/M3U/XSPF, edit and save them as M3U/XSPF playlists.
 The aim is to ease the transfering of a media library from one computer to another.

 ### Format convert
-- .txt(iTunes TSV)->.m3u/.xspf
+- .txt(iTunes TSV) -> .m3u/.xspf
 - .m3u <-> .xspf

 ### Editing